-This is an appropriate assessment screening of the Fiddown Draft Local Area Plan (LAP) 2010-2016 in accordance with the requirements of Article 6(3) of the EU Habitats Directive (Directive 92/43/EEC) and in line with the Guidance for Planning Authorities entitled "Appropriate Assessment of Plans and Projects in Ireland" as published by the Department of the Environment, Heritage and Local Government in December 2009.
+This is an appropriate assessment screening of the proposed Material Alterations to the Fiddown Draft Local Area Plan (LAP) 2010 in accordance with the requirements of Article 6(3) of the EU Habitats Directive (Directive 92/43/EEC) and in line with the Guidance for Planning Authorities entitled "Appropriate Assessment of Plans and Projects in Ireland" as published by the Department of the Environment, Heritage and Local Government in December 2009.
+The Draft Plan, including the proposed Material Alterations, will be screened in its entirety, and this is henceforth referred to as 'the plan'.